5 Easy Ways to Grow Your Agency

 For one, you get to take a vacation once in a while, without worrying about your business.
 You also get to leave the boring tasks to somebody else and do more of the things you actually enjoy.
 It even makes it possible to sell your business should you decide to cash out and retire in the future.

-Build a team
+1. Build a strong team

 If you’re used to freelancing, building a team can be hard.
-I know I used to do things myself, because it was faster that way.
-In the long run, however, that isn’t a good option and you need to learn how to delegate.
+I know, I used to do things myself, because it was faster that way.
+In the long run, however, that isn’t a good option, and you need to learn how to delegate.

 The easiest way to start is by hiring contractors for specific, limited tasks.
 These outsourcers are typically paid on a per-project basis, which is great, because it gives you a predictable profit margin and helps minimize risk.

-Now, a manager is going to be your right hand person, so it must be somebody you can trust.
+Now, a manager is going to be your right-hand person, so it must be somebody you can trust.
 And of course, you are going to have to pay more to get somebody with good communication skills.

-Productize your services
+2. Productize your services

 The biggest part of creating streamlined productized services is narrowing the scope.
 Decide exactly what your clients are getting, and perhaps more importantly, what they aren’t getting.